FOR SUSTAINABLE DEVELOPMENT

 Registration fee before 20 April 2020 is as shown in table below.
 On-site registration is open on 23 April 2020 at the conference venue, with USD 20 more for conference, and USD 10 more for excuresion.

-* Registration fee including: a conference kit, lunches, coffee breaks, welcome dinner, and access to all scientific sessions.
+* Registration fee including: a conference kit, T-shirt, welcome dinner, and access to all scientific sessions.

 * Please note that the registration fees do not include accommodation fees, insurance coverage and excursion.

-* Excursion fee including: a guide excursion, souvenir, lunches, breaks, dinners and transportation.
+* Excursion fee including: a guide excursion, souvenir, lunches and breaks.

 10. Call for Abstract